Nadler Financial Group Inc. Increases Stake in Vanguard S&P 500 ETF (NYSEARCA:VOO)

 Nadler Financial Group Inc. raised its holdings in Vanguard S&P 500 ETF (NYSEARCA:VOO) by 9.4% during the fourth quarter, Holdings Channel.com reports.
 The fund owned 66,304 shares of the company’s stock after purchasing an additional 5,701 shares during the period.
 Vanguard S&P 500 ETF comprises about 4.4% of Nadler Financial Group Inc.’s holdings, making the stock its 10th largest holding.
 Nadler Financial Group Inc.’s holdings in Vanguard S&P 500 ETF were worth $22,788,000 as of its most recent filing with the SEC.

-A number of other hedge funds have also made changes to their positions in the business.
-Pinnacle Bank boosted its stake in Vanguard S&P 500 ETF by 1.6% in the fourth quarter.
-Pinnacle Bank now owns 1,933 shares of the company’s stock valued at $664,000 after acquiring an additional 30 shares during the last quarter.
+A number of other institutional investors and hedge funds have also recently bought and sold shares of the business.
+Pinnacle Bank raised its holdings in Vanguard S&P 500 ETF by 1.6% in the fourth quarter.
+Pinnacle Bank now owns 1,933 shares of the company’s stock worth $664,000 after purchasing an additional 30 shares during the period.
 Joel Isaacson & Co.
 LLC raised its holdings in Vanguard S&P 500 ETF by 0.4% in the third quarter.
 Joel Isaacson & Co.
 LLC now owns 7,151 shares of the company’s stock worth $2,200,000 after purchasing an additional 32 shares during the period.
 N.E.W.
 Advisory Services LLC raised its holdings in Vanguard S&P 500 ETF by 1.9% in the third quarter.
 N.E.W.
 Advisory Services LLC now owns 1,754 shares of the company’s stock worth $540,000 after purchasing an additional 33 shares during the period.
 Trinity Legacy Partners LLC raised its holdings in Vanguard S&P 500 ETF by 0.6% in the fourth quarter.
 Trinity Legacy Partners LLC now owns 5,812 shares of the company’s stock worth $1,998,000 after purchasing an additional 33 shares during the period.
 Finally, Amussen Hunsaker Associates LLC raised its holdings in Vanguard S&P 500 ETF by 2.0% in the third quarter.
 Amussen Hunsaker Associates LLC now owns 1,735 shares of the company’s stock worth $492,000 after purchasing an additional 34 shares during the period.

 Vanguard S&P 500 ETF Company Profile